 - Select the Go Live tab, and click Switch to Production mode.

-- Corp users on the account will now be able to host meetings using the new meeting connector.
+- On-Prem users on the account will now be able to host meetings using the new meeting connector.

 For more advanced network configurations, including firewall rules, 1 to 1 NAT, port forwarding, and DMZ configuration see: